How long do users stay on your website before clicking away?

 One aspect that you might not expect is how frequently you update your website.

-If you haven’t updated your site in years, months, or (in some cases) even days, it can affect your bounce rate.
+If you haven’t updated your site in years, or months, it can affect your bounce rate.

 It lowers load time.